 Sleep paralysis has no cure.

-It has a daily practice.
+It has a pattern.

 Available now on the App Store.